entr0-pi/gnss/INSTALL.md

 - use another partition,
 - modify firmware behavior.

+The first two are low-risk (see below).
+The code support a partition layout (by reading in it) but there is a risk it is not comprehensive.
+For the last one, of course, it is risky unless you know what you do.

 ### Step 1: Retargeting to Another Board

-The default build targets the Lolin C3 Mini (ESP32-C3).
+The default build targets the a ESP32-C3 (Lolin C3 Mini).
 To switch to a different ESP32 board:

 1. Copy `.env.example` to `.env` at the project root
 2. Edit the four variables (`TARGET_BOARD`, `TARGET_CHIP`, `TARGET_LABEL`, `TARGET_GNSS`)